skip to navigationskip to main content

 What does a tax investigation involve?

-During the investigation process, HMRC will audit your accounts and ask a series of questions.
+During the tax investigation process, HMRC will audit your accounts and ask a series of questions.
 They may also request to visit you for an in-person meeting at either your home, workplace or accountant’s office.

 How do you know if HMRC are investigating you?

-If HMRC initiates a formal investigation, you will receive a letter notifying you and requesting additional information.
-This communication serves to inform you of the investigation’s start date and outlines the steps you need to take in response.
+If HMRC initiates a formal tax investigation, you will receive a letter notifying you and requesting additional information.
+This communication serves to inform you of the tax investigation’s start date and outlines the steps you need to take in response.

 How long do tax investigations take?

-Generally, investigations usually take between 30 days and 18 months, but more extreme cases could take longer.
+Generally, tax investigations usually take between 30 days and 18 months, but more extreme cases could take longer.

 How far back can a tax investigation go?